Christine Jacobs - Class of 2021

 Before Law School…

-I graduated from West Virginia University with a Bachelor’s of Arts degree in History in 2014 and then completed a Master of Public Administration in 2016 through the John D. Rockefeller IV School of Policy and politics at WVU.
-During 2017-2018, I worked for the WVU LGBTQ+ Center and Women’s Resource Center assisting in program development and resource assistance for LGBTQ+ and other minority students.
-Then I worked at WVU’s Division of Diversity, Equity, and Inclusion assisting in gender-based violence prevention education (Title IX), diversity initiatives, and advocacy work for students effected by discrimination and harassment.
+I graduated from West Virginia University with a Bachelor’s of Arts degree in History in 2014 and then completed a Master of Public Administration in 2016 through the John D. Rockefeller IV School of Policy and Politics at WVU.
+In 2016-2017 I worked for the WVU LGBTQ+ Center and Women’s Resource Center assisting in program development and resource assistance for LGBTQ+ and other minority students.
+Then, from 2017-2018 I worked at WVU’s Division of Diversity, Equity, and Inclusion assisting in gender-based violence prevention education (Title IX), diversity initiatives, and advocacy work for students affected by sexual violence, discrimination, and harassment.

 Why WVU Law?

-Right now, I am excited to explore as many as I can!
-I am mainly interested in Public Interest, Civil and Human Rights, Employment, Family, and Immigration Law.
+I am interested in too many areas at this point, but am excited to explore as many as I can!
+I am mainly interested in Public Interest, Civil Rights & Human Rights, Labor & Employment, Family, and Immigration Law.

 In 10 years…

-In 10 years I hope to be in a career that serves our country’s most vulnerable populations.
-Whether advocating for human rights through work in Immigration Law, working to end discrimination and harassment against LGBTQ+ and people of color at through Employment or Civil rights Law, or ensuring that women and children are protected from violence through Family Law, my hope is that I can give back through social justice work within the legal field.
+In 10 years I hope to be in a career that provides services to our country’s most vulnerable populations.
+Whether advocating for human rights through work in Immigration Law, working to end discrimination and harassment against LGBTQ+ people and people of color through Employment or Civil Rights Law, or ensuring that women and children are protected from violence through Family Law, my hope is that I can give back through social justice work within the legal field.

 Outside of Law School…

 I love spending time with my incredible family and my beautiful little niece.
-Although I no longer work at the University, I do miss my “kids” (students) and like to participate in diversity programming and assist the LGBTQ+ Center and LGBTQ+ Commission with their work as I can.
+Although I no longer work at the University I sure do miss my “kids” (students), and like to continue to participate in diversity programming and assist the LGBTQ+ Center and LGBTQ+ Commission with their work as I can.

 And of course, who doesn’t enjoy crime shows and documentaries on Netflix?